Nayib Bukele Is Using Bitcoin to Rebrand El Salvador—and Authoritarianism

 Those who are most sceptical of Bukele—conservative economists—see his Bitcoin law as new packaging for an old move for populist authoritarian leaders in Latin America.
 The policy was labelled a “Bitcoin scam” in a Wall Street Journal op-ed.

 “They’re always trying to pull a rabbit out of a hat,” says Steve Hanke, professor of applied economics at the John Hopkins University and director of the Troubled Currencies Project at the libertarian think tank, the Cato Institute.
-“They say, ‘We’ve had all these financial problems because of all these error responsible leaders we’ve had in the past.
-And now here I am writing a white horse and I’ve got some new gimmick that’s going to solve it all.
+“They say: ‘We’ve had all these financial problems because of all these irresponsible leaders we’ve had in the past.
+And now here I am riding a white horse and I’ve got some new gimmick that’s going to solve it all.
 It’s called Bitcoin.’”

 Hanke helped advise the Salvadoran government on the country’s dollarization, when it adopted the U.S. dollar as its sole currency in 2001.
 From 1993 the Salvadoran colón had been pegged to the U.S. dollar on a fixed exchange rate, in a successful effort to keep previously rampant inflation under control.
 After eight years, the government opted to fully replace the colón with the dollar.
 That made the economy more stable and lowered the cost of borrowing, but limited Salvadoran governments’ freedom to spend money, particularly in times of financial crisis.
 Hanke and others have speculated that the Bitcoin move is a first step towards scrapping dollarization altogether and issuing a national digital currency.
 That would both enable looser public spending, and reduce the impact of U.S. sanctions.